 What is your role within NSC?

-I'm the assistant team admin, so basically, I help Jeff take care of all the players.
-Like any, like, relocation, getting cars, getting visas, getting Social Security numbers, making sure that they're happy where they're at.
-And that they succeed off the field.
-Any way I can help them be better people off the field, help them reach their goals off the field.
-Basically anything that helps them succeed off the field.
-Them and their family, making sure that they're happy with their living situation.
-Solve any issues they may need help with.
-Organizing their lives.
-Yeah.
+I'm the Assistant Team Admin, so basically, I help Jeff take care of all the players.
+Any relocation--getting cars, getting visas, and getting Social Security numbers.
+Making sure that they're happy where they're at and that they succeed off the field.
+Additionally, them and their family, making sure that they're happy with their living situation; solve any issues they may need help with; organizing their lives.
 It's hard to pinpoint exactly what I do because every day is so different.

 Is that what you like about it?